mrhubbs/jigs/README.md

   1. Figure out how to extend the base Webpack config in forge in the project directories.
 Figure out *what* kinds of things should be changed and what kind of interface for changing would be *nice*.

   1. Document `forge.config.js`.

+### Prototype Mode

+  1. Run with vue-devtools.

+## Electron

+  1. Start an Electron app in dev mode (is using) and fix auto-reloading (it's getting disconnected from browser-sync or something.
+Maybe it's something to do with the browser-sync using Webpack dev as middleware.
+Could be misconfigured in there.).

+  1. Build electron app with forge in dev mode, and it thinks it's in dev mode (tries to load localhost).
+Should define environment using webpack plugin.

+### Testing

+  1. Watch test is not working.
+Never re-runs.